Integrable systems, toric degenerations and Okounkov bodies

 A function $f$ on $M$ is said to be a \emph{first integral} of $H$ if $\{H, f\} = 0$.
 A Hamiltonian system $(M,\omega,H)$ on a $2n$-dimensional symplectic manifold is {\it completely integrable} (or {\it integrable} for short) if there exist $n = \frac{1}{2} \dim_\r M$ first integrals $H_1, H_2, \ldots, H_n$ which \begin{itemize} \item are functionally independent, i.e., there exists an open dense subset $U$ of $M$ such that, for all $x \in U$, the differentials $dH_i(x)$ are linearly independent, \item pairwise Poisson-commute, i.e., $\{H_i, H_j\} =0$ for all $i,j$. \end{itemize} By slight abuse of language one often refers to the collection $\{H_1, H_2, \ldots, H_n\}$ as an integrable system on $(M,\omega)$.

 There are many interesting and well-studied examples of integrable systems on symplectic manifolds (cf. \cite{Audin96} and references therein).
-However, as far as we are aware, little is known about explicit methods for constructing interesting integrable systems on a general symplectic manifold $(M, \omega)$.
-Moreover, in many cases, an integrable system exists only on an open dense subset of $M$ in the sense that the chosen functions are smooth only on an open dense subset.
+However, as far as we are aware, little is known about methods for constructing interesting integrable systems on a general symplectic manifold $(M, \omega)$.
+Moreover, in many cases, a (smooth) set of action variables for an integrable system exists only on an open dense subset of $M$.
 A famous example is the Gel'fand-Cetlin system on coadjoint orbits of $U(n)$ described by Guillemin and Sternberg \cite{G-S}.
-In such cases, it is desirable to know that the chosen functions $\{H_1, H_2, \ldots, H_{\frac{1}{2}\dim_\r M}\}$ in the integrable system extend continuously to all of $M$.
+Here, the eigenvalues of the upper-left $k \times k$ submatrices give rise to action variables, but only on an open dense subset (because they are not smooth everywhere).
+The eigenvalues are, however, \emph{continuous} everywhere.
+In general, it is also desirable to know that a set of smooth functions $\{H_1, H_2, \ldots, H_{\frac{1}{2}\dim_\r M}\}$ giving an integrable system (or, even better, action variables for an integrable system) on an open dense subset of $M$ actually extends continuously to all of $M$.